epiverse-trace/cfr/README.md

 ### Overall severity of the 1976 Ebola outbreak

-This example of basic usage shows how to use *cfr* to estimate the overall case fatality ratios from the 1976 Ebola outbreak ([Camacho et al. 2014](#ref-camacho2014)).
+This example shows how to use *cfr* to estimate the overall case fatality ratios from the 1976 Ebola outbreak ([Camacho et al.
+2014](#ref-camacho2014)).

 ``` r
 # Load package